Welcome to the Deep Learning for Precision Health Lab

 Our paper on Mixed Effects Deep Learning is accepted into IEEE TPAMI.
 Congratulations Kevin!

-Dr Montillo gives invited talk at SMU.
-Dr Montillo teaches biostatistics.
+Dr Montillo gives an invited talk at SMU.
+Dr Montillo teaches Biomedical Informatics and Biostatistics this semester.

 January 2023